-106. Following initial assessment, if the impact does not require additional mitigation (or none is possible) the residual impact will remain the same.
-If however, additional mitigation is required or proposed there should be an assessment of the post-mitigation residual impact.
+105. Embedded mitigation, as outlined in section 11.3.3.1 will be referred to and included in the initial assessment of impact.
+If the resultant impact does not require mitigation (or none is possible) the residual impact will remain the same.
+If, however, mitigation is required or proposed, there is an assessment of the post-mitigation residual impact.